-Mt.
-McLoughlin is located within Sky Lakes Wilderness.
-The 5 mile long trail to the summit of Mt.
-McLoughlin winds through rocky terrain.
-In many places it is difficult to see and follow.
-After it leaves the Pacific Crest National Scenic Trail behind (at a point about a mile from the parking lot), the trail ascends through a boulder-strewn forest; watch for blazed trees.
-Above timberline piled-up rock cairns mark the route to the ridge-top summit route.
+Ascending Mt.
+McLoughlin: The hike from the trailhead to the top of the peak involves an elevation gain of about 4,000 feet.
+There is no water along the summit trail; carry enough liquids for your needs!
+After the trail leaves the Pacific Crest National Scenic Trail behind (approximately 1.5 miles from the parking lot trailhead), the trail ascends through a boulder-strewn forest.
+Watch for blazed trees that function as trail markers!
+Above the timberline, piled-up rock cairns mark the route to the ridgetop summit route.
 Along the ridge, the trail is marked by the old Forest Service telephone poles which lead to the top.
 Due to steep slopes, poor footing and coarse bare rock, horses are not recommended for the Mt.
-McLoughlin Trail above its junction with the Pacific Crest Trail.
+McLoughlin Trail above its junction with the Pacific Crest National Scenic Trail.

 At a Glance

 |Water:||Not available.
 Surface water should be treated.|

 - Connecting trails: Pacific Crest National Scenic Trail

-Trail is not designed for: pack and saddle, mountain bike, motorized bike, ATV, 4-wheel drive, barrier free
+- Trail is not designed for: pack and saddle, mountain bike, motorized bike, ATV, 4-wheel drive, barrier free